tencentyun/intlcloud-documents/doc_new/267_云直播_LVB/intl_en/C20380_流管理 _intl_en.md

-Select **Stream Management** in the left sidebar in the CSS Console to view the live streams, historical streams, and disabled streams.
+Select **Stream Management** in the left sidebar in the LVB Console to view the live streams, historical streams, and disabled streams.
 ![](https://main.qcloudimg.com/raw/c5b87e813935c837bab39336772eaa49.png)

 **Disable a stream**